flojoy-ai/studio/CONTRIBUTING.md

           // add your example app here
         ]
     ```
+    *note: There can be multiple tests for one example app, in that case their test id must be different for one another.*
-3. You can also test your app with your desired parameter value for each node.
-To do so, You have to add another field in the object named `nodes` which will be an array of object.
+3. You can also test your app with your desired parameter values for each node.
+To do so, you have to add another field called `nodes` which will be an array of object.
 Here is an example for [`butterworth.txt`](./public/example-apps/butterworth/butterworth.txt):
     ```json
          [
+            { "title": "butterworth/butterworth.txt", "test_id": "with_default_param" },
+            { "title": "FIR/FIR.txt", "test_id": "with_default_param" },
             {
               "title": "butterworth/butterworth.txt",
-              "test_id": "withcustomParam",
+              "test_id": "with_custom_param",
               "nodes": [
                 {
                   "id": "LINSPACE-bdd46aa2-4485-4c36-be42-a1746599a92d", // id of the node to use custom parameter value